Consistency of a range of penalised cost approaches for detecting multiple changepoints: General Framework

 \subsection{Local region conditions}

 \lbl{sec:2.2}

-Our aim is to build general conditions under which estimating the number and locations of the changepoints via a penalised cost approach will be consistent, and to quantify the accuracy within which the locations are estimated.
-We will achieve this by relating properties of penalised cost approach when analysing data with either zero or one changepoint to its properties when analysing data with multiple changes.
+Our aim is to build general conditions under which estimating the number and locations of the changepoints via a $L_0$ penalised cost approach will be consistent, and to quantify the accuracy within which the locations are estimated.
+We will achieve this by relating properties of penalised cost approach when analysing data with multiple changes in $x_{1:T}$ to its properties when analysing data with either zero or one changepoint in a local region, i.e, $x_{t+1: t+n}$ or $x_{t+1: t+2n}$, respectively, where $n$ or $2n$ is the number of data points the local region.

-To this end we first introduce the following conditions that govern the value of the penalised cost procedure when fitting data simulated with either zero or one true changepoint with either the correct or too many number of changepoints.
+To this end we introduce the following conditions that govern the value of the penalised cost procedure when fitting data simulated with either zero or one true changepoint with either the correct or too many number of changepoints.
 These conditions need to apply for our assumed data generating mechanism and our choice of penalised cost.
 We assume the data generating mechanism is parameterised by the set of changepoints and the segment parameters.